dreammoon/ML_Course/README.md

 # ML_Course
-ml_play.py is a autoplay command for arkanoid game, using rule_base decisions to decide command.
+ml_play.py is an autoplay program for arkanoid game, using rule_base decisions to decide command.